Sign up to our mailing list here for updates on this scheme and others.

 |Applicants informed||22 August 2022||Grant offer letters sent to successful requests.|

 Safeguarding considerations will form a part of the assessment process, we encourage you to join Hub Cymru Africa’s training, to help you identify all safeguarding considerations before you submit an application.
 However, if this is not possible, all grant recipients will be required to attend training upon grant award.

-The training is for people who have not yet completed a Safeguarding training with Hub Cymru Africa (or equivalent from BOND, SWIDN), or who have completed a training more than 2 years ago and want to refresh their knowledge.
+The training is for people who have not yet completed safeguarding training with Hub Cymru Africa, or who have completed training more than two years ago and want to refresh their knowledge.